matyasmihalka/fullstack-blog/README.md

 - [ ] Add user registration with Oauth 2 and Google
 - [ ] Restrict the Articles mutation to logged in users
 - [ ] Add for each user a custom domain where they can add their blog Articles
+- [ ] Add better env variables management - NestJs has a built in support, check how it works
 - [ ] Add HTTPS for complete application
 - [ ] Create a monorepo with NX.dev and connect it with the FE part